microsoft/ai-agent-evals/README.md

 This GitHub Action enables offline evaluation of [Azure AI Agents](https://learn.microsoft.com/en-us/azure/ai-services/agents/) within your CI/CD pipelines.
 It is designed to streamline the offline evaluation process, allowing you to identify potential issues and make improvements before releasing an update to production.

 To use this action, all you need to provide is a data set with test queries and a list of evaluators.
-This action will invoke your agent(s) with the queries, collect the performance data incuding latency and token counts, run the evaluations, and generate a summary report.
+This action will invoke your agent(s) with the queries, collect the performance data including latency and token counts, run the evaluations, and generate a summary report.

 ## Features